You are tuned to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 And she loves it.

-That's the rules for open line Freddy.
+That's the rules for Open Line Friday.

-I just I just I I find this as humorous and maddening as I find my stacks of stuff today.
+I find this as humorous and maddening as I find my stacks of stuff today.

-As I mentioned at the top of the program, you go through the news today and you find all these stories on how harmless the port deal would have been and how necessary foreign investment is, and how many foreign countries own facilities at our ports and banks and hotels, and I said, where was this stuff during the tsunami of hysteria?
+As I mentioned at the top of the program, you go through the news today and you find all these stories on how harmless the pork deal would have been and how necessary foreign investment is and how many foreign countries own facilities at our ports and banks and hotels.

 Rush, doesn't it bother you?